-New York murder conviction tossed because juror applied for prosecutor job
+N.Y. murder conviction tossed because juror applied for prosecutor job

 The Appellate Division in Manhattan ruled 5-0 that Equan Southall’s second-degree murder conviction and prison sentence of 23 years to life for the August 2011 killing of Camila Guzman must be vacated, citing the juror’s “implied bias” in favor of the office of Manhattan District Attorney Cyrus Vance.

 Unbeknownst to lawyers on both sides, the juror, then in private practice, had applied for a job as an assistant district attorney two days before being sworn in as a juror, but said at the time she could be fair and impartial.

-She later won the job and started working for Vance in September 2014.
+She later won the job, began working for Vance in September 2014, and remains an assistant district attorney in his office’s trial division.
+Her name was not disclosed in Tuesday’s decision.

-A spokeswoman for Vance had no immediate comment, including about the juror’s employment status.
+A spokeswoman for Vance said his office was reviewing the decision and may appeal.
 John Vang, a lawyer for Southall, said he was pleased with the decision.

 Writing for the appeals court, Justice Peter Tom said the juror did not lie when being questioned as a prospective juror, but should have known to disclose her job application, especially given her prior criminal law experience.